 Podcasts are rapidly moving from the niche to the mainstream, and they're the perfect medium for the rapidly expanding conversations about women, feminism and gender equality taking place around the world right now.

 To celebrate International Women's Day, we've teamed up with Coconut to bring together our favourite podcasts made by women, for women.
-Covering a wide and diverse range of subjects, each never fails to illuminate, inform and entertain; plus they're all totally free to download to your device.
+Covering a broad and diverse range of subjects, each never fails to illuminate, inform and entertain; plus they're all free to download to your device.

-If the ideals of feminism are straightforward, in real-life, such principles are not always easy to follow perfectly.
-The Guilty Feminist is an award-winning podcast and live show that plays with that idea and produces podcast gold.
+If the ideals of feminism are straightforward, in real-life, such principles are not always easy to follow.
+The Guilty Feminist is an award-winning podcast and show that plays with that idea and produces podcast gold.
 In each episode, London-based comedian Deborah Frances-White and her guest discuss the topics "all 21st-century feminists agree on" while confessing their insecurities, hypocrisies and fears that underlie their lofty principles.

 The 2016 election brought to light the long-held deep divisions among women in America, yet women are still routinely discussed as if they were one homogenous group.
 That’s the intriguing starting point for this podcast, presented by liberal Liz Plank and her conservative counterpart Hitha Herzog.
 Together, they explore the multifaceted debates that concern the modern American woman, including both current news topics and more pervasive issues.
 In an increasingly partisan world, this is a must-listen for anyone interested in breaking out of the echo chamber and hearing some home truths.